dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ### The LineLoadGenerator class

 While the state machine-based `ProductionLoadGenerator` is an incredibly versatile simulator, it struggles with modelling queue-based manufacturing processes, such as SMT Lines and car assembly lines.
-The `LineLoadGenerator` is a load generator designed exactly for this purpose: **simulating manufacturing lines**.
+The `LineLoadGenerator` is a load generator designed for exactly this purpose: **simulating manufacturing lines**.

 <figure>
     <img src="/images/production-load-generator/assembly-line.png" alt="The Wafer system state loop">
     <figcaption>A Boeing 787 assembly line in North Charleston, South Carolina.
-Issues at one of the assembly stations can result in cascading delays for every airframe that is blocked by lack of progress at the disrupted station.
+Issues at one of the assembly stations can result in cascading delays for every airframe that is blocked by the lack of progress at the disrupted station.
 In other words: you have a traffic jam until the bottleneck is fixed.<br>(image source: <a href="https://www.seattletimes.com/business/boeing-aerospace/parts-delays-force-boeing-to-slow-787-jet-assembly-line-in-s-c/">The Seattle Times</a>)</figcaption>
 </figure>

-The `LineLoadGenerator` has two core abstractions: the `LineEquipment` class which represents a singular machine with inputs and outputs, and the `LineLoadGenerator` which is responsible for piecing and wiring these `LineEquipment` objects together.
+The `LineLoadGenerator` has two core abstractions: the `LineEquipment` class which represents a singular machine with inputs and outputs, and the `LineLoadGenerator` which is responsible for piecing and wiring these `LineEquipment` objects together into a cohesive production line.

 The goal of this load generator is to make the creation of simulated assembly lines as simple as putting lego blocks together, while giving the user full control of the behaviour of these individual blocks.